 Stage 1: New station entrance

-The first stage will begin from 24 July 2016 with construction of a new station entrance at the back of Commerce St. This will take approximately 6 months to build.
+The first stage began in July 2016 with construction of a new station entrance at the back of Commerce St. This will take approximately 6 months to build.

 The new entrance will enable the historic Chief Post Office (CPO) building (the current main entrance) to be closed for strengthening before construction of the tunnels underneath.